alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 evaluated securely.

 * Given the input keys, Bob can evaluate the garbled gates in turn.
-Each garbled gate can return only the correct value, so when Bob gets to the output wires, he must have the correct output.
+Each garbled gate returns only the correct next key, so when Bob gets to the output wires, he must have the correct output.
 * Both $$k_{i,0}$$ and $$k_{i,1}$$ are generated randomly.
 Given just one of them, Bob has no way to tell whether the key he has represents
 $$0$$ or $$1$$.
 (Alice knows, but Alice isn't the one evaluating the circuit.)

-Thus, from Bob's perspective, he's evaluating the circuit by passing gibberish to each garbled gate and getting gibberish out.
+Thus, from Bob's perspective, he's evaluating the circuit by passing gibberish as input, propagating gibberish through the garbled gates, and getting gibberish out.
 He's still doing the computation - he just has no idea what bits he's actually looking at.

 (The one minor exception is key generation for the output wires of the